6 steps to achieve your financial freedom

 For most of us, while we would love to have billions in the bank, it means the latter.
 All we want is to accrue sufficient savings and investments to be able to spend our lives as we please.

-Due to the amount you need to tuck away – which according to some calculations is at least 20 to 25 times your annual expenses – achieving financial freedom has never been easy.
-But the cost of living crisis is making it harder to reach than ever before.
+Due to the amount you need to tuck away – which, according to some calculations, is at least 20 to 25 times your annual expenses – achieving financial freedom has never been easy, but has become harder in recent years.

-New research by Rest Less, an online community for the over 50s, found that there are significantly more over 70s in the workplace today than there were a decade ago.
+Research by Rest Less, an online community for the over-50s, found there are significantly more over-70s in the workplace than there were a decade ago.

-For those of you yet to retire, the current economic headwinds do not necessarily mean financial freedom is no longer in reach, but you might need to adopt a different approach.
+For those of you yet to retire, the current economy does not necessarily mean financial freedom is no longer in reach, but you might need to adopt a different approach.

 Discover what financial freedom is and how to go about achieving it below.